GSA/piv-guides/pages/template.md

 permalink: /template/
 ---

-Thank you for your interest in creating a FICAM Guide!
+Thank you for your interest in writing a FICAM Guide!
 We welcome your contributions to solving a PIV, FPKI, or FICAM-Arch technical issue.

-This **Contributor's Template** will help you get started on your new FICAM guide.
+This **Contributor's Template** will help you get started with writing your new FICAM guide.

 {% include alert-info.html heading = "Before starting a new FICAM guide, please review the _Contributing_ page!" content="The _Contributing_ page provides terms and conditions and other important instructions." %}

-After reviewing the **Contributing** page, please read through the entire **Contributor's Template** before beginning.
-Click a link below to go to a specific section:
+After reviewing the **Contributing** page, please read through this entire **Contributor's Template** before beginning.
+Click on a link below to go to a specific section:

 * [**Selecting a Topic for Your Guide**](#selecting-a-topic-for-your-guide)
 * [**Using GitHub**](#Using-Github)